-Cardiac disorders: Oedema, palpitations, cardiac failure and congestive heart failure have been reported in association with NSAID treatment.
+Cardiac disorders: Oedema, palpitations, hypertension, and cardiac failure, and congestive heart failure have been reported in association with NSAID treatment.

-Clinical trail and epidemiological data suggest that use of some NSAIDs (particularly at high doses and in long term treatment) may be associated with a small increased risk of arterial thrombotic events (for example myocardial infarction or stroke) (see section 4.4).
+Clinical trial and epidemiological data suggest that use of coxibs and some NSAIDs (particularly at high doses and in long term treatment) may be associated with a small increased risk of arterial thrombotic events (for example myocardial infarction or stroke) (see section 4.4).
+Eosinophilic pneumonitis has also been reported.